The View issue statement on on-stage "brotherly bust-up"

 The View have issued a statement to fans following the fight that broke out on stage earlier this week.

 The incident occurred on Wednesday night (May 10), during the first night of the band’s long-awaited comeback tour.
-Taking to the stage at The Dead Institute venue in Manchester, the performance soon descended into chaos after the frontman, Kyle Falconer, threw a punch at bassist Kieren Webster.
+Taking to the stage at The Deaf Institute venue in Manchester, the performance soon descended into chaos after the frontman, Kyle Falconer, threw a punch at bassist Kieren Webster.

 In fan-captured footage, which has since spread quickly across social media, Falconer appeared to punch the bassist in the face, before he is held back by his other bandmate and crew members.
 He was also heard shouting “I’ll fucking kill you” at Webster.